mariovagomarzal/dotfiles/README.md

 **Installation and/or setup method:** FiraCode Nerd Font is installed via Homebrew as a cask, `font-fira-code-nerd-font`.

+#### Calibre

+Calibre is the e-book manager I use.
+For the moment, I recover my Calibre libraries from a backup into the `~/Calibre` directory.
+Then, I manually add them to the Calibre application.

+**Installation and/or setup method:** Calibre is installed via Homebrew as a cask.

 #### IINA

-IINA is a media player for macOS.
+IINA is the media player for macOS I use.

 **Installation and/or setup method:** IINA is installed via Homebrew as a cask.

 #### Maccy

-Maccy is a clipboard manager for macOS.
+Maccy is the clipboard manager I use.

 **Installation and/or setup method:** Maccy is installed via Homebrew as a cask.